Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Focusing on Breath Awareness

-When sitting in the lotus position, one of the key aspects of meditation is focusing on breath awareness.
+When sitting in the lotus position, one of the key aspects of is focusing on breath awareness.
 By bringing attention to the breath, we can anchor ourselves in the present moment and quiet the mind.
 As you settle into the lotus position, take a few deep breaths, inhaling and exhaling slowly.
 Notice the sensation of the breath entering and leaving your body.
 Allow your breath to be your guide as you let go of distractions and immerse yourself in the present experience.

 Cultivating Mindfulness